KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

       &lt;li>&lt;a href="#">Contact&lt;/a>&lt;/li>
     &lt;/ul>
   &lt;/nav>
-  &lt;a href="#">Menu&lt;/a>
+  &lt;a href="#" class="nav-toggle">Menu&lt;/a>
 &lt;/header></code></pre>
 <p>This is the CSS that makes the effect happen.
-I've stripped out all the styling to highlight the key components, that make the effect work.</p>
+I've stripped out all the styling to highlight the key components that make the effect work.</p>
 <pre class="language-css"><code>nav {
   overflow-x: scroll; /* 1 */
   -webkit-overflow-scrolling: touch; /* 2 */